 Tropical Coconut Rum Cocktail served in a coconut shell.
 Close your eyes and vacation anywhere while sipping this tropical rum cocktail.

 Spring Break 2018.
 I was stuck in Southern Illinois with cold and rainy weather.
 I decided it wasn’t going to stop me from having a good time.
 I sent my husband to the store to grab some coconuts for cocktails.
-I snapped this picture and posted it on my facebook page and my friends and family couldn’t help but to feel a little jealous.
-Since I love to share I am sticking it here on the blog to be booked marked, pinned, printed or whatever.
-As long as it has a permanent home rather then being lost forever in the social media feeds.
+I snapped this picture and posted it on my Facebook page and my friends and family couldn’t help but feel a little jealous.
+Since I love to share I am sticking it here on the blog to be booked marked, pinned, printed, or whatever.
+As long as it has a permanent home rather than being lost forever in the social media feeds.